PSY8061 : Advanced Research Methods for Applied Psychology A

 Teaching Rationale And Relationship

 PIP structured learning activities will be used to facilitate a workshop approach to module delivery to clarify and enhance understanding of module content.
 The interactive nature of the PIP sessions will prepare students for future independent research and will foster critical thinking.
 To attain the intended knowledge outcomes and skills in full, it will be essential that students engage in private study.
-This private study is informed by handouts appropriate to the methods introduced during workshops, as well as directed and independent reading.
-Formative practice will be included within the teaching strategy of this module.
+This private study is informed by worksheets appropriate to methods introduced during workshops, as well as directed and independent reading.
+Formative practice is embedded across this module.

 Assessment Methods